YBA-IBM/ElasticsearchZ/README.md

 The default Elastic distribution is governed by the Elastic License, and includes the [full set of free features](https://www.elastic.co/subscriptions).

-The Linux-on-IBM-Z Dockerfile Examples port is governed by the [Apache 2.0 License] Apache License, Version 2.0.
+The Linux-on-IBM-Z Dockerfile Examples port is governed by the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)

 View the detailed release notes [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/es-release-notes.html).

-Not the version you're looking for?
-View all supported [past releases](https://www.docker.elastic.co).

 # How to use this image